-A good way to start a new coding project is to have a web development project brief at hand that will serve as a guiding light throughout the journey.
+A good way to start developing from scratch is to have a web development project brief at hand that will serve as a guiding light throughout the journey.

 Don’t Get Analysis Paralysis

 Having too many choices is stressful.
-Over-analyzing delays decision making and puts you in the situation worse than where you were in the beginning.
-Make a list of pros and cons for each choice – repairing and rewriting from scratch.
+Over-analyzing delays decision-making and puts you in a situation worse than where you were in the beginning.
+Make a list of pros and cons for each choice – repairing and coding from scratch.
 And, of course, there will be a few points on both sides which you will agree with and a few with which you will disagree.
 You just have to accept that considering your situation.

-- If spending a little more on rewriting the code can save your product from sinking, don’t think much about the loss you’ve had with the previous code.
+- If spending a little more on coding from scratch can save your product from sinking, don’t think much about the loss you’ve had with the previous code.
 The final launching of the app/website will be worth the investment.

-- If there isn’t much cash flow to support the app/website, repair the loopholes, and introduce the updates one by one in the future as your budget improves.
-Your product won’t have a quick run the market, but it will flow steadily.
+- If there isn’t much cash flow to support the app/website, then repairing code, and introducing the updates one by one in the future as your budget improves are wise options.
+Your product won’t have a quick run through the market, but it will flow steadily.

-- If you have already spent the time repairing the code and nothing good has come out, it is better to fix it once and for all by rewriting from scratch.
+- If you have already spent the time repairing code and nothing good has come out, it is better to code from scratch.

 - If the code can support the new tech and can have a good run for the next few years but isn’t working because it is just coded badly, spend time on repairing it first.
 The fire is in there in the code, you just need to light it.